 Pharaoh probably inquired about Joseph while waiting for him to appear in his court, after the chief butler told him of the young Hebrew who could interpret dreams.
 Joseph had told the chief butler he was imprisoned under false charges.
-It would have been natural for Pharaoh to find out what kind of intelligence his Chief of Police had to offer on this Hebrew who ran everything in the prison under the warden's authority.
-(The warden had Joseph drag around chains so everyone would remember he was still in charge.)
+It would have been natural for Pharaoh to find out what kind of intelligence his Security Chief had to offer on this Hebrew who ran everything in the prison under the warden's authority.
+(The warden had Joseph drag around chains, so everyone would remember he was still in charge.)

 I imagine Pharaoh was surprised and amused that this prisoner, who claimed he was falsely accused, was Potipher's own slave, and Potipher had put him in jail.
 No doubt, the nature of the charge titillated him.

 Asenath must have been thrilled when her father offered her to Joseph to become his wife and Joseph consented.
-It is painful to think of how she felt when her mothered tried to seduce him, and then cried rape.
+It is painful to think of how she felt when her mother tried to seduce him, and then cried rape.
 How it must have horrified her to see her father have Joseph bound and hauled off to jail.
 I wonder if her mother repented of her selfishness when she saw the sadness on her daughter's face, and that her little girl no longer trusted her.